urbas/chrony/README.md

 - DONE: I want to add my events (with their names and timestamps) into Chrony.
 - DONE: I want to be able to fetch a list of all events I added so far.
+- I want a list of events ordered by relevance.
+- I want to select the how the relevance of an event is calculated.

 # Technical notes